 Experiencing depression, anxiety, or grappling with mental health challenges?
 Get compassionate and effective dual diagnosis therapy from our caring counselors in a safe and comfortable environment.
 Take the first step towards your recovery today.

-What to Expect During a Baker Act Evaluation?
+What Happens After a Baker Act Exam?

 Best-in-class, Accredited, 5-Star Network, Effective Mental Health Dual Diagnosis Therapy.
 Comprehensive Integrated Inpatient Rehab with Free Post Discharge Therapy Planning.